 3. General software engineering interview questions

-On the technical side of things, being aware of the principles of software development like object-oriented programming, test-driven development, continuous integration, design patterns and version control is essential.
+On the technical side of things, being aware of the principles of software development like operating systems, object-oriented programming, functional programming, test-driven development, continuous integration, design patterns and version control is essential.
 Depending on the nature of the role you go for, networks, databases or systems basics might also be required.

 Read the job description thoroughly, and prepare yourself to be able to give the definitions and speak about the main benefits.
 You might not have practical experience, but it’s good to be able to talk about why they are important and discuss some industry trends.

 “My very first mentor told me that I should apply for a role based on where I want to be, rather than where I currently am”